Lavinia Derwent

+Elizabeth Dodd MBE (1909–1989), better known by her pen name Lavinia Derwent, was a Scottish author and broadcaster.

+Life

-Lavinia Derwent was the pen name of the Scottish author and broadcaster Elizabeth Dodd MBE (1909–1989).
-She was born in an isolated farmhouse in the Cheviot Hills some seven miles from Jedburgh and began making up stories about animals at an early age.
-She also wrote a version of Greyfriars Bobby.
+Derwent was born in an isolated farmhouse in the Cheviot Hills, seven miles from Jedburgh and began making up stories about animals at an early age.
+She wrote a version of Greyfriars Bobby.
 Her autobiographical books include her Border and Manse series.
 Border Bairn is set around Jedburgh, while Lady of the Manse has a Berwickshire setting.
 Derwent's Manse books drew on her experiences keeping house for her Church of Scotland minister brother.